asterisk/documentation/docs/Configuration/Channel-Drivers/WebSocket.md

 `REPORT_QUEUE_DRAINED`

 - This will cause the channel driver to send back a one-time `QUEUE_DRAINED` notification the next time it detects that there are no more frames to process in the queue.
+Not applicable in passthrough mode.

 ///